 Other VAT systems

-Customs warehouses and VAT warehouse special rules establish the conditions for create and use:
+Customs warehouses and VAT warehouses have special rules that establish the conditions for creation and use:

 - “customs warehouses” where products are held without payment of custom duties and VAT until they are removed from the warehouse;